 It's a little-known fact that men interrupt women more often in conversation, and not the other way round as some might think.
 For many people (myself included), listening is a difficult skill to acquire, but it's possible when the right motivation is there—after all, we always appreciate talking with someone who listens to what we're saying.
 I have a ways to go, as it's all too easy to interject my comments and questions, or second-guess what a lady wants to say.

-If you're not sure what she may be thinking, or what her motives might be, ask—being sure that your tone of voice and response to her are not out of anger or frustration, but sincerity and genuinely wanting to understand.
+If so, and if you're not sure what she may be thinking, or what her motives might be, ask—being sure that your tone of voice and response to her are not out of anger or frustration, but sincerity and genuinely wanting to understand.
 I'm convinced that there is a reason for everything—whether influenced by personality or driven by hormones (which in some form, we are all susceptible to).
 Knowing the reason for an attitude, action, or feeling is a big step in understanding, and I believe can resolve many conflicts.
 We don't always need to see things the same way, as long as we understand why we see them the way we do.

 Some argue that women are weak because they express their emotions—which I do not agree with.
 Not only is this opinion rude, but womens' expression of emotion is both natural and beneficial.
 Medically, repression of emotion and feelings over time can cause both psychological stress and physical illness.
 In addition, men who think they are "strong" by not showing emotion are in fact demonstrating pride and engrained fear of being shamed by others for not living up to perceived expectations of them.
 Granted, it's much easier said than done, but in the long run, bottling up emotions which are real, and deep, does nothing but cause pain.

 As one woman shared, understanding can often be challenging, but your persistent patience may be just what's needed: